sdcondon/SharpFontStandard.Runtimes/README.md

 ## Usage

 Just add the runtime package as a dependency along with SharpFontStandard.
-This will work for both applications and libraries.
+This will work for both applications and libraries (unlike packages that include the binaries as content files - which doesn't work very well when the thing consuming it is a library).

 ## Credit